CSR 97.4FM: Awards

 The station has also been honoured with a number of awards at the I LOVE STUDENT RADIO ceremony, which takes place each year at the National Student Radio Association Conference.
 In 2015 and 2016 CSR was also the most nominated station at the awards.

 In 2016 the Community Media Association launched the Community Radio Awards, the first ceremony was held at Birmingham City University.

-CSRfm also hosts its own awards evenings in collaboration with InQuire Media and Kent Television - both being the other arms of Student Media at the University of Kent.
-These awards are judged by experts and professionals from across the media industry including established radio DJs, producers, journalists, filmmakers, directors and so on.
+CSR FM, in collaboration with InQuire Media and KTV - two additional Student Media outlets at the University of Kent, are part of the annual KIC Awards.
+These awards are judged by media industry experts and professionals including established radio DJs, producers, journalists, filmmakers, directors, etc.